Christmas, Yuletide, Winter Solstice

 Grace your Christmas festive table this year with the red and green Plaid design which is derived from Scottish Tartan.
-The range is beautifully made and available in reversible placemats and table runners with contrasting tablecloths with a red background.
+The range is beautifully made and available in placemats and reversible table runners.
 The range can be matched with the green Hem Stitch table cloths and is ideal for those special occasions.

 Introducing the Glencoe Thistle design in purple.
 Available in doilies, table runner, napkins, cosmetic bag, jewellery purse, jewellery roll, pill box purse, spectacles case and pocket tissue holder.
 This range can also be matched with the Hem Stitch table cloth.